paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2015-06-21-william_kentridge.md

 summary: The work of celebrated illustrator and artist William Kentridge is showcased at the EYE Film Institute in Amsterdam.
 image: /images/2015/06/william_kentridge.jpg
 category:
-- art
+- Art
-- exhibitions
+- Exhibitions
-- william_kentridge
+- William Kentridge
 tags:
 - venue:9f469wm2+pg
 ---